121 avenue des Champs-Élysées - 75008 Paris

 In which cases does a legal interim management assignment become a permanent contract?

-In a tight labor market, companies are increasingly struggling to find the perfect candidate.
-While the recruitment process lasts several months - between the screening of applications, interviews, negotiation and then the notice period - those who call upon an interim manager to replace a departing employee, for example, discover a professional who is immediately operational, an expert in his or her field and capable of producing very high quality deliverables.
-This is why some of them, at the end of the mission, may be tempted to offer the interim manager a permanent contract.
-This is a risk-free solution for both parties, who have had the time to get to know each other, to assess the situation and to evaluate whether a permanent collaboration would work.
+In a tight labor market, companies are increasingly finding it difficult to find the rare pearl.
+While the recruitment process lasts several months - from sorting out the applications, to interviews, negotiations and notice periods - those who call on an interim manager to replace a departing employee, for example, discover a professional who is immediately operational, expert in his or her field and capable of producing top-quality deliverables.
+That's why some of them, at the end of the assignment, may be tempted to offer the interim manager a permanent contract.
+This is a risk-free solution for both parties, who have had time to get to know each other, assess the situation and evaluate whether an open-ended collaboration would work.

 Why is permanent employment still an exception if there are so many benefits?

 This is primarily due to the profile of legal interim managers.
-Many of them dedicate their careers to interim management, passionate about new challenges and the discovery of different environments.
-In assignments related to the implementation of a well-defined project, some professionals do not envisage their role beyond the "build" phase: starting from scratch to set up a new branch, re-founding a structure, creating a project, etc. On the other hand, the "run" phase, once everything is deployed, sometimes corresponds less to their expectations and their taste for novelty.
-Moreover, this is not really the vocation of the interim manager: he is present in the company to deliver and not to negotiate his future hiring.
+Many of them dedicate their careers to interim management, passionate about new challenges and discovering different environments.
+In assignments linked to the implementation of a well-defined project, some professionals don't see their role beyond the "build" phase: starting from 0 to set up a new branch, re-founding a structure, creating a project, and so on.
+On the other hand, the "run" phase, once everything has been deployed, sometimes corresponds less to their expectations and taste for novelty.
+What's more, this is not really the interim manager 's vocation: he is present in the company to deliver, not to negotiate his future hiring.
 A fundamental element that changes everything!
-The state of mind counts a lot, that's what makes the strength of interim management.
+The state of mind counts for a lot, and that's what makes interim management so effective.

 When the situation arises, how does the signing of the CDI take place?

-It is often a question of a meeting between a person and a team, a company and assignments that correspond to each other.
-In this case, the interim management contract includes a clause in case of permanent employment at the end of the assignment.
-Then, everything takes place between the company and the future employee, who negotiate the terms of their collaboration together.
-At the end of an assignment lasting several months, it is possible, for example, to shorten or even eliminate the trial period.
-In the end, it is a real gain of time and efficiency for both parties, but also a question of opportunities.
-I have in mind the example of a profile looking for a job, and who preferred to launch himself into an interim management mission rather than waiting to find the ideal job by staying at home.
-In addition to staying active, enriching his experience and enhancing his CV, the 3-month assignment finally had unexpected consequences... since it led to a permanent contract!
+It's often a question of bringing together a person and a team, a company and assignments that match each other.
+In this case, the interim management contract includes a clause in the event of permanent employment at the end of the assignment.
+Then it's up to the company and the future employee to negotiate the terms of their collaboration.
+At the end of an assignment lasting several months, for example, the trial period can be shortened or even eliminated.
+In the end, it's a real gain in time and efficiency for both parties, but also a question of opportunities.
+I have in mind the example of a job-seeker who preferred to embark on an interim management assignment rather than wait to find the ideal job by staying at home.
+In addition to staying active, enriching his experience and enhancing his CV, the 3-month assignment ultimately had unexpected consequences... as it led to a permanent contract!

 "Companies that call on an interim manager to replace a departing employee, for example, discover a professional who is immediately operational, expert in his or her field and capable of producing very high quality deliverables. "